 Zooming in: Finding the right spot

-Once you’ve gotten a sense of the neighborhood, zoom in on the actual real estate you’re considering.
+Once you have gotten a sense of the neighborhood, zoom in on the actual real estate you’re considering.
 Think about your block and your neighbors: will you be adjacent to any loud noises or unpleasant smells (unless, of course, that’s your vibe)?
 Will you be lost amidst a torrent of similar (and similarly branded) restaurants?
 Are you near public transportation and/or easy parking?
 Does the spot you’re considering get a lot of foot traffic; if so, is it the kind you want?
-The answers can help determine whether or not a space is right.
+The answers can help determine whether or not a space is right for you.

 Unless you’re looking at newly-built properties, it’s also important to think about the past life of a building or storefront.
 What type of establishment used to occupy the space you’re looking at?
 For example:

 - Is there an existing kitchen?
 If you’re moving into a space that used to be a restaurant, you may assume that it will have the appliance infrastructure necessary to support yours — but this isn’t necessarily the case.
 The ovens needed for a bakery differ tremendously from the fryers needed for a burger joint.
 You don’t need to move into a space that has 100% of what you need, but you do need to move into a space that’s capable of supporting the type of kitchen you plan to have.

 - What will you be replacing?
 If you’re a late-night spot replacing what was formerly a quiet cafe, your introduction to the neighborhood might cause some stir — which can be a good thing, but something you want to be mindful of nonetheless.
 If you plan to serve alcohol, investigate whether the former occupants also had a liquor license.